spl-icsforth/CoughDetection/Readme.md

 ## Running the algorithm on your data
 The system should be ready to run by now.
 You can run the tool by calling "run_cough_detection.py" function.
 1) Open anaconda prompt and navigate to the source code.
-2) Run the code by passing as argument the path of the folder which contains the recordings to be analyzed.
+2a) Run the command line version by passing as argument the path of the folder which contains the recordings to be analyzed.
 For example, if the path is "D:/audio/saw_recordings/RP10", then we can simply type (in anaconda prompt):
     ```sh
     python run_cough_detection.py D:/audio/domestic_recordings/